-By comparison the TacX Neo is A PIG to pick up and move around.
-Just dont do it.
-The handle on the Wahoo KICKR gen 1 is study, but the weight distribution does make the unit rather unwieldy when moving it.
+By comparison, the TacX Neo is A PIG to pick up and move around.
+Just don’t do it.
+The handle on the Wahoo KICKR gen 1 is sturdy, but the weight distribution does make the unit rather unwieldy when moving it.

 Maybe it’s just me, but the does anyone else think the Elite Drivo look a little like an animal when folded up??

 In terms of packing down the Elite Drivo Turbo, it’s again a very simply process with two steps.
-You are able to release vertical the metal support by fiddling on the underside for a red lever
+You can release the vertical metal support by fiddling on the underside for a red lever

 The second step rotates the horizontal arm off and down the side of the unit when the retaining bolt there is unscrewed

 Of the big three, this is certainly the easiest to collapse completely.
 The KICKR’s screw bolt can take a while to undo, although the KICKR arms are simplicity itself to unlock.
 Whilst the Neo’s clasps underneath it’s wings are frustrating to access.
 With the Elite Drivo Turbo, everything is nice and simple, looks like a bit of a running design theme

 Further around to the back, we’ve the power socket.